Tito Jackson: Personal life and death

-In June 1972, Jackson married Delores "Dee Dee" Martes at the age of 18, and the couple divorced in 1988.
-In 1994, Martes was found dead floating in a swimming pool.
+In June 1972, Tito married Delores "Dee Dee" Martes at the age of 18, and the couple divorced in 1988.
+In 1994, Martes was found dead, floating in a swimming pool.
 The death was originally ruled accidental.
-Later, Los Angeles businessman Donald Bohana was charged with and, in 1998, found guilty of second-degree murder.
+Later, Los Angeles businessman Donald Bohana, who was dating Martes at the time, was charged with and, in 1998, found guilty of second-degree murder.
 The couple had three sons—Taj (b.
 1973), Taryll (b.
 1975), and TJ (b.
 1978)—who comprise the R&B/pop group 3T.
 Jackson had nine grandchildren.

 Michael Jackson's memorial service was held at the Staples Center on July 7, 2009, in Los Angeles.
-To honor him, Tito and his brothers Marlon, Jackie, Jermaine, and Randy Jackson served as pallbearers, each wearing a single spangled white glove and sunglasses.
+To honor him, Tito and his brothers Marlon, Jackie, Jermaine, and Randy served as pallbearers, each wearing a single spangled white glove and sunglasses.
 On the 12th anniversary of Michael's death, Jackson told Manchester Evening News that he turned to Michael's music in remembrance of his brother.
-In the 2021 interview, Jackson said that because of his brother's death, the month of June was difficult to deal with for him.
-He also defended his brother from child molestation allegations levied against him.
+In the 2021 interview, Jackson said that the month of June was difficult for him because of his brother's death.
+He also defended his brother against child molestation allegations.